Best WordPress LMS plugins on your mind?

 This adds up even further when these additional costs are recurring subscriptions rather than one-off amounts.

-The Leading WordPress LMS Plugins
+The Best WordPress LMS Plugins Listed in Order

-With these four key priorities in mind, let’s now take a look at the best LMS plugins available in 2023 to see how they compare, how well they meet the priorities you will have, and how to make the right choice for both you and your students.
+With these five key priorities in mind, let’s now take a look at the best LMS plugins available in 2023 to see how they compare, how well they meet the priorities you will have, and how to make the right choice for both you and your students.

 Ease of Use